 Is a flat white healthier than a latte?

 If you’re looking at it from a calorie perspective, then flat whites are slightly healthier than lattes.
-This is strictly because they are served in smaller cups and not because the ingredients are necessarily healthier.
+This is strictly because they are served in smaller cups and have less steam milk, not because the ingredients are necessarily healthier.

 If you’re trying to lower your calorie intake, consider ordering your flat white or latte with a dairy-free alternative, like almond milk or oat milk.
 This is also great for anyone who is lactose-intolerant or vegan.

 Is a latte stronger than a flat white?

 Nope, it’s actually the opposite, at least if you’re talking in terms of coffee flavor.
 However, you might argue that a latte is stronger in terms of creaminess since it comes with a thicker layer of foam on top.

 How does a cappuccino compare to these two popular coffees?

 When you compare latte vs flat white vs cappuccino, a cappuccino has a lot of similarities.
 The flat white, latte and cappuccino recipes are fairly similar, but the main difference between a latte and cappuccino and flat white, though, is that a cappuccino is generally made with equal parts espresso and milk (rather than ⅓ to ⅔), so it has a stronger flavor.

 This makes cappuccinos very similar to a flat white.
 However, cappuccinos usually have a thicker layer of foam on top and don't require you to scrape off or flatten out the foam layer.

 Why is flat white more expensive than a latte?